 1st Sergeants’ Corner

-(by Master Sgt.
+(Courtesy of Master Sgt.
 Dathan Hayes, 2nd Air Postal Squadron first sergeant)

 Civil Engineers’ Corner

 The 86th Civil Engineer Squadron has a vacancy for dormitory superintendent.
 The dormitory superintendent leads 12 personnel in managing 16 dorms valued at more than $185 million, covering both Ramstein and Kapaun air bases.
 This person promotes COMUSAFE’s prioritized “Clean, Safe and Secure Dormitory” initiatives to sustain and implement improvements for dormitory quality of life.
 This person inspects, identifies, reports, coordinates and tracks work order requests for facility maintenance, sustainability and improvements.
 This person also manages a $130,000 a year budget, including furniture replacement plans with the 86th CES Furnishings Management Office and acts as the primary adviser to command chiefs, squadron commanders, installation deployment centers and 41 first sergeants in setting and enforcing health, welfare and morale standards to 1,200 dormitory residents.

 Interested individuals should contact Debbie Perez at the KMC Housing Office at 489-6029 or email@example.com.